memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 };
 ```

 So what's the point of having an alias?
 Can't we just use labels instead?
 Well, yes - but also no. As mentioned, _for the application_ there is no real difference between referring to a node via its label, its full path - or using its alias.
-We'll learn about the devicetree API in Zephyr in the next article.
+We'll learn about the Devicetree API in Zephyr in the next article.
 For now, know that there are three macros `DT_ALIAS`, `DT_LABEL`, and `DT_PATH` in `zephyr/include/zephyr/devicetree.h` that you can use to get a node's identifier.

 Why the emphasis on "_the application_" and what exactly doesn't work?
 It's important to know that `/aliases` is just another node with properties that are compiled accordingly.
-You can**not** use aliases in the devicetree itself as you can do with _labels_.
+You can**not** use aliases in the Devicetree itself as you can do with _labels_.
 Thus, you can't replace an occurrence of a label with its alias.
 E.g., the following does not compile:

 ```dts
 / {